 The Picos range also happens to be only a couple of hours or so from the coast, which means you could scale a summit and enjoy a sunset surf – all on the same day.

-But here’s an idea: visit Kgalagadi Transfrontier Park, straddling South Africa’s Northern Cape Dropdown content and neighbouring Botswana, instead.
+But here’s an idea: visit Kgalagadi Transfrontier Park, straddling South Africa’s Northern Cape and neighbouring Botswana, instead.
 To say it’s big is an understatement.
 It’s 37,000 square km of sweeping red sand dunes, salt pans and sparsely scattered camel thorn trees.

 The vast, wild and open landscape is ideal for spotting big cats – leopards, cheetahs and the mighty black-maned Kalahari lion, as well as giraffes, gemsboks, herds of blue wildebeest, and everyone’s favourite – mischievous-looking meerkats.
 It’s also superb bird-watching territory, with eagles, bateleurs, vultures and goshawks likely to put in an appearance.